joelhans/netdata-tutorial/part-08.md

 The above is enough for adding a chart.
 It most probably have the wrong visual settings though.
 Keep reading…

-The duration of the chart¶
+### The duration of the chart

-You can specify the duration of the chart (how much time of data it will show) using:
+The duration of the chart is how much time of data it will show.

+You can specify it using:

 ```html
 <div data-netdata="unique.id"